 In December 2007, the FASB, issued SFAS 141 (revised 2007), "Business Combinations."
 This Statement replaces SFAS 141, "Business Combinations," but retains the fundamental requirements in SFAS 141.
 This Statement establishes principles and requirements for how the acquirer: (a) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree; (b) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase; and (c) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 This statement applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
 An entity may not apply it before that date.
 The effective date of this statement is the same as that of the related SFAS 160.
 The Company will adopt this statement beginning January 1, 2009.
-The Company will record an expense for the previously deferred acquisition costs of \$279,050 pursuant to paragraph 59 of SFAS 141(R) on January 1, 2009.
+This statement will not have an impact on the Company's financial position, results of operations or cash flows.